 - Introduce any backend changes to support a new workflow (users and preference properties)

-- Build the workflow in a dev environment in Knock
+- Build the workflow in a dev environment in Knock and commit it to that environment

 - Test the workflow